nagarjunagit19/YadasChallenge1/README.md

  # To run a single/few tests
  - mvn test -Dtest=io.branch.tests.TeamTests.java#validateSignUpForDemoRequest

--Using testng
+-Using TestNG
-You can use exclude tag if we do not want to run in testng.xml.
-Exaample,  <exclude name="testMethodName" />
+You can use exclude tag in testng.xml Example,  <exclude name="testMethodName" />
-OR you can add tag in source of test class "enabled=false" to ignore the test
+OR add "enabled=false" in source of test class to ignore the test

 ** How to look for the logs
  - Log file is available in the project folder path with the name "branch.log".
 Before every run, log file clears